moseschmiedel/bachelor-thesis/text/thesis.typ

 high as the other presented localization techniques @marquez_understanding_2023[p.~11].

 == Low Power
-LoRa is radio communication technology promising low power consumption compared to conventional long range radio communication technologies @vangelista_long-range_2015[p.~7].
-This is an active field of research because the power budget is an important design factor for mobile applications due to them being limited to battery-based power supplies.
+LoRa is radio communication technology promising low-power consumption compared to conventional long-range radio communication technologies @vangelista_long-range_2015[p.~7].
+This is an active field of research because the power budget is an important design factor for mobile applications because they are limited to battery-based power supplies.

 #v(0.4em)
 One goal of this thesis is to evaluate RSSI-based localization in a mobile application.
-This implies, for the above mentioned reasons, that the evaluation of the resulting localization system must include some form of power consumption characterization.
+This implies, for the previously mentioned reasons, that the evaluation of the resulting localization system must include some form of power consumption characterization.
 To find and evaluate the real power characteristics of devices using LoRa communication technology, several studies were performed already.
 Some of these works are presented in the following section.